guitarvydas/bred/doc/messagesynonym.md

 In addition to this, to make debugging messages easier, we add 2 fields
 3. come-from ("origin")
-4. trail (all of the messages, in sequence, that caused this message)
+4. trail (the message that caused this message (note that this is recursive, the causing message contains a trail, itself, and so on all the way to the beginning)

 We would like to use a shorthand syntax for messages when writing and reading code.
 On the other hand, a message-sending engine requires more information which can be embodied in a Declarative Type that contains the type-name in more explicit form.